 Enterprise use cases for AR include possibilities like configuring a car, showing additional information for real objects (imagine if you combine AR with the physical web), using HoloLens to work on elevators as ThyssenKrupp does or like Boing to assemble airplanes, this has only improved with the introduction of the Hololens 2.

-While some still see augmented reality (AR) and virtual reality (VR) as technologies reserved for hardcore gamers, many have taken notice of the considerable potential for each across a variety of industries.
+While some still see AR and VR as technologies reserved for hardcore gamers, many have taken notice of the considerable potential for each across a variety of industries.
 As hardware developers make AR and VR headsets more affordable and user-friendly, enterprise firms are developing new use cases far beyond this, they are applying the technologies to everything from marketing to healthcare to space exploration, and more.

 Become an integral part